Dear Ms. Rowling,

 If you are willing to take the exercise a step further, I encourage you to take a sample of your statements on sex and/or gender and replace those words with “race” and/or “color.”
 If they no longer sound like things a reasonably decent, intelligent, and compassionate person would say, perhaps you can gain some insight into why your original statements sound similarly disingenuous and tone-deaf to the trans community and allies such as myself.

 Because the issue is so deeply personal and emotional, and the stakes are so high, some people have responded to your statements on sex and gender with unkind insults and hateful slurs.
 Given my own history with verbal abuse/assault, I do not condone these reactions.
-Nevertheless, I completely understand the feelings of anger, pain, and disillusionment that give rise to them, because I share those emotions.
+Nevertheless, I completely understand the feelings of anger, pain, and disillusionment that give rise to them.

 I know that it is a long shot that you will even see this letter, let alone read it.
 I do not flatter myself that my humble words will be sufficient to persuade a writer and rhetorician of your caliber to change your viewpoint.
 Nevertheless, because your work is so important to me, I had to at least make the attempt to communicate my thoughts and feelings to you.
 I read the first three Harry Potter books during my first semester as a university student in 1999, and they helped me adjust to leaving home for the first time.
-Furthermore, whatever differences we may have, I hope you will be gratified to know that Order of the Phoenix in particular helped me to come to terms with what I went through at the call center.
+I named my cat, a brown tabby, after Minerva McGonagall.
+Most significantly, whatever differences we may have, I hope you will be gratified to know that Order of the Phoenix in particular helped me to come to terms with what I went through at the call center.

-If we have come to “the parting of the ways,” as Dumbledore says, I want you to know that I will always be grateful for what your books have given me.
+These are not the circumstances under which I would have preferred to attempt to communicate with you.
+It feels as though I may be saying good-bye to you without having properly said hello, and I regret not reaching out to you until there was a compelling reason.
+If indeed we have come to “the parting of the ways,” as Dumbledore says, I want you to know that I will always be grateful for what your books have given me.
 Though I continue to stand in solidarity with the transgender community, I bear you no ill will whatsoever.
 I wish you healing and peace with honor.

 With a disappointed but hopeful heart,